DioxusLabs/dioxus/docs/guide/src/concepts/lists.md

 File names in a folder and Element keys in an array serve a similar purpose.
 They let us uniquely identify an item between its siblings.
 A well-chosen key provides more information than the position within the array.
 Even if the position changes due to reordering, the key lets Dioxus identify the item throughout its lifetime.

 ### Gotcha
 You might be tempted to use an item’s index in the array as its key.
-In fact, that’s what React will use if you don’t specify a key at all.
+In fact, that’s what Dioxus will use if you don’t specify a key at all.
 But the order in which you render items will change over time if an item is inserted, deleted, or if the array gets reordered.
 Index as a key often leads to subtle and confusing bugs.

 Similarly, do not generate keys on the fly, `gen_random`.
 This will cause keys to never match up between renders, leading to all your components and DOM being recreated every time.
 Not only is this slow, but it will also lose any user input inside the list items.
 Instead, use a stable ID based on the data.